Effect size statistics are all the rage these days.

 The power of every significance test is based on four things: the alpha level, the size of the effect, the amount of variation in the data, and the sample size.

-The effect size in question will be measured differently, depending on which statistical test you’re performing.
+You will measure the effect size in question differently, depending on which statistical test you’re performing.
 It could be a mean difference, a difference in proportions, a correlation, regression slope, odds ratio, etc.

 When you’re planning a study and estimating the sample size needed for (more…)

 Nearly all granting agencies require an estimate of an adequate sample size to detect the effects hypothesized in the study.
 But all studies are well served by estimates of sample size, as it can save a great deal on resources.

 Why?
 Undersized studies can’t find real results, and oversized studies find even insubstantial ones.
 Both undersized and oversized studies waste time, energy, and money; the former by using resources without finding results, and the latter by using more resources than necessary.
 Both expose an unnecessary number of participants to experimental risks.

 The trick is to size a study so that it is just large enough to detect an effect of scientific importance.
 If your effect turns out to be bigger, so much the better.
 But first you need to gather some information about on which to base the estimates.